Farama-Foundation/PettingZoo/README.md

 ## OS Support

 We support Linux and macOS, and conduct CI testing on both.
 We will accept PRs related to Windows, but do not officially support it.

-## Reward Program

-We have a sort bug/documentation error bounty program, inspired by [Donald Knuth's reward checks](https://en.wikipedia.org/wiki/Knuth_reward_check).
-People who make mergable PRs which properly address meaningful problems in the code, or which make meaningful improvements to the documentation, can receive a negotiable check for "hexadecimal dollar" ($2.56) mailed to them, or sent to them via PayPal.
-To redeem this, just send an email to justinkterry@gmail.com with your mailing address or PayPal address.
-We also pay out 32 cents for small fixes.
-This reward extends to libraries maintained by the PettingZoo team that PettingZoo depends on.